-Care Coordination Team - This team includes:
+Care Coordination team - This team includes:

-- Case Manager A nurse who may assist you
+- Case manager A nurse who may assist you

 with your discharge planning.
 These staff

 members are familiar with resources in your

 community and can help arrange home care

 or, if necessary, help you select an appropriate

 extended-care facility for your recovery.
 He

 or she can also help with any questions or

 problems about your medical insurance or

 financial issues during your hospital stay.

-- Social Worker A social worker is always available to discuss any concerns that you or your family may have about coping with your hospitalization.
+- Social worker A social worker is always available to discuss any concerns that you or your family may have about coping with your hospitalization.
 He or she may also assist with arranging home care or placement in an extended-care facility.

-Orthopedic Pre-op Coordinator (OPC) - The OPC is a physical therapist who will meet with you during your pretest visit or call you prior to surgery to assist with preparing you for your hospital stay and to help with discharge planning to best meet your needs.
+Orthopedic Pre-op Coordinator (OPC) - The OPC is a physical therapist who will call you prior to surgery to assist with preparing you for surgery and to help with discharge planning to best meet your needs.

-Rehabilitation Staff - These staff members have a very important role in helping you recover from your joint replacement surgery:
+Rehabilitation staff - These staff members have a very important role in helping you recover from your joint replacement surgery:

-- Physical Therapist (PT) The PT will work with you each day of your hospital stay to have you moving safely with your new joint.
+- Physical Therapist (PT) The PT will work with you to have you moving safely with your new joint.
 The PT will teach you how to progress your activity, regain your range of motion, and strengthen your muscles.
-You will also learn how to protect your joint by using certain positions and avoiding others. - Occupational Therapist (OT) The OT will provide instruction in activities of daily living including bathing, dressing, grooming, and toileting so that you are as safe and
+You will also learn how to protect your joint by using certain positions and avoiding others. - Occupational Therapist (OT) The OT will provide instruction in activities of daily living including bathing, dressing, grooming, and toileting so that you are as safe and independent as possible during your recovery.

-- independent as possible during your recovery.
-The OT will work on your mobility and transfers and assess equipment needs in your bathroom with your toilet or tub/shower stall. - Physical Therapy Assistant (PTA) A PTA may assist your physical therapist with your exercises and mobility training.
+The OT will work on your mobility and transfers and assess equipment needs in your bathroom with your toilet or tub/shower stall.

+Physical Therapy Assistant (PTA) - A PTA may assist your physical therapist with your exercises and mobility training.

-Other Hospital Staff - Housekeepers, dietary workers, radiology technicians, chaplains, pharmacists, transporters, and other staff members are all part of your health care team.
+Other hospital staff - Housekeepers, dietary workers, radiology technicians, chaplains, pharmacists, transporters, and other staff members are all part of your health care team.